 As part of the full approval of blinatumomab for treatment of relapsed/refractory ALL in the US, the FDA issued a requirement that outcome of 100-day mortality and GVHD among patients receiving blinatumomab as transplant enabling therapy be compared to patients receiving standard of care chemotherapy as transplant enabling therapy.
 Similarly, EMA asked that survival and other post-transplant events be evaluated.
 From the phase 3 clinical trial comparing blinatumomab to standard of care chemotherapy, it was unclear if blinatumomab therapy followed by HSCT may have a different safety profile in regards to 100 day mortality compared to standard of care chemotherapy followed by HSCT (Kantarjian et al 2017).

-Table 1 provides an overview of the current authorised indications in the EU, US and Canada with dates of authorisation for the initial marketing authorisation and subsequent extensions of the indication.
+Table 1 provides an overview of the current authorised indications in the EU, US and extensions of the indication.
 Launch dates are provided for the original marketing authorisation.